 They are unfortunately not FDA regulated and hence, could contain certain ingredients that aren't explicitly stated on the label.

 Ingredients That Affect Birth Control

-In most cases, normal pre-workouts or weight loss medications won’t affect birth control, but it’s important to note that caffeine and banned ingredients such as ephedrine can cause undesired side effects.
+In most cases, normal pre-workouts or weight loss medications won’t affect birth control, but it’s important to note that caffeine and banned ingredients such as ephedrine can cause undesired side effects in pre-workout.

 Some of those reported side effects include insomnia, headaches, jitteriness, increased heart rate, and more.

 If you've noticed these thermogenic ingredients in your pre-workouts, you should consider using different pre-workout supplements instead.